Hero image 1Hero image 2Hero image 3Hero image 4Hero image 5Hero image 6Hero image 7Hero image 8Hero image 9

 TFAS International - “The Wealth of Nations Rests on Liberty”

 TFAS Santiago class sessions emphasized the American Revolution and Adam Smith’s Wealth of Nations.
-From an overview of American history by La Universidad de los Andes Professor Isidora Puga, to American Constitutionalism and Philosophical Foundations by TFAS Professor Nikolai Wenzel, students enjoyed a holistic academic experienced that emphasized the influence of Adam Smith and celebration of America 250.
+From an overview of American history by La Universidad de los Andes Professor Isidora Puga, to American Constitutionalism and Philosophical Foundations by TFAS Professor Nikolai Wenzel, students enjoyed a holistic academic experience that emphasized the influence of Adam Smith and the celebration of America 250.

 Recovering American Ideas on Liberty at 250 Woodhouse Fellowship Retreat to Philadelphia